 –Sam Arons, director of sustainability at Lyft

-- Starting in 2018, Lyft is offsetting the emissions from all rides across the globe.
+- Since 2018, Lyft has offset the emissions from all rides across the globe.
 This includes emissions created while a passenger is in the vehicle and also those created while a driver is en-route to pick up a passenger.

 - Lyft’s voluntary offset program is one of the largest in the U.S. and among the top 10 in the world .